There Are Two Great Risks to Any Compensation Model

 Usually after somewhere between 12 and 24 months of working together, only on your joint account business, you will come to the conclusion that there is in fact synergy (1+1 = 3) or just redundancy (1+1 = 2).
 If there is just redundancy you can simply split up the joint account business and go your separate ways with little difficulty.
 If you find there is in fact this synergy you anticipated (1+1 = 3), the next phase is to bring the entire business together, create splits that basically replicate each partner’s gross revenue.

-The Constructing a Synergistic Team Toolkit to delve deeper into the topic of developing long-term compensation structures.
+Leverage the Constructing a Synergistic Team Toolkit to delve deeper into the topic of developing long-term compensation structures.

 Access the Toolkit, interactive tools and multimedia library of resources by downloading the CEO Advisor Institute App for iPad.